-Before the first flight, you need to adjust the bridle...
+Before the first flight, you need to adjust the bridle:

-Secondly, make sure that the sliding knot on the central bridle line ends up between the upper horizontal spar and the top edge of the sail.
+Second, make sure that the sliding knot on the central bridle line ends up between the upper horizontal spar and the top edge of the sail.
 Check this when the kite is laying on its back on the floor or table, with equal tension in all the bridle lines.
 Shift the knot if necessary, and hold up the bridle lines again to check.
 Repeat until it looks right.

 If it's very windy outside, stay home!
-This is a light-to-moderate wind kite and won't like being launched in a gale.
+This is a light-to-moderate-wind kite and won't like being launched in a gale.

 arm's length until the wind catches it.
 As long as you feel the kite

-Another approach is to get a helper to hold the kite up and let it go, on the end of maybe 10 or 20 meters (around 50 feet) of line.
+Another approach is to get a helper to hold the kite up and let it go, on the end of maybe 10 or 20 meters (about 50 feet) of line.
 This way, the kite soon gets high enough to make it easy to let more line out.

 The picture up there shows the very first version of the 1-Skewer Dopero

 climbing away in a light breeze.
-The black plastic sail, yellow keels and clear plastic tail made a nice combination!
+The black plastic sail, yellow keels, and clear-plastic tail made a nice combination!

-Have fun flying, and I hope you've enjoyed learning how to make a Dopero kite.
+Have fun flying, and I hope you've enjoyed learning how to make a dopero kite.

-Now, just in case you have actually made and flown this kite at least once already...
+Now, just in case you have actually made and flown this kite at least once already:

 Click below to read about various kite-flying adventures, contributed by other visitors to this page...